 With regard to Nun's Island Bridge, which connects Nuns' Island to the Island of Montreal, JCCBI has, during Q1, carried out maintenance work, totalling \$1.8 M, on the existing bridge.
 This work focused on the piers, girders, and the slab, as well as on the instrumentation and special inspections to ensure that risk management of these components is adequate.
-This work is intended to ensure that the existing bridge remains safe until the commissioning of the temporary causeway-bridge, planned for October 2014.
-The installation of the instrumentation on the girders has been completed in 2013 for all twelve (12) spans.

 In June 2012, the federal government announced that JCCBI would be responsible for developing a solution for the temporary replacement of the existing bridge, comprising the construction of a temporary causeway-bridge.
 It is an interim solution while the new bridge for the St. Lawrence corridor is being planned and constructed.
-Construction began in August 2013 and its full commissioning is planned for December 2014.
+Construction began in August 2013 and completion in December 2014.
+Completion work will be carried out in June 2015.
+Work totalling \$11.4 M was carried out in Q2.